 Today, I was at the office typing on the computer, getting some work done.
 It felt like I was achieving things.
 I left work early to pick up my youngest son and take him to lacrosse practice.
 Now, I’m sitting on a cool lawn, listening to parents talk about their busy office lives and the degrees needed for promotions.
 I’m grateful for the upcoming lifestyle change of working from anywhere, anytime.
 Why does the corporate world insist on offices?

+The idea that you must be in the office to get work done is old-fashioned, like the payphone that managers thought was cool when they were young.
+To keep your best employees happy, trust them to do their job well.
 Let them work when and where they want, as long as they finish their tasks.
 Start by letting a group work from home three days a week.
 Don’t micromanage them.
 Evaluate their performance based on both the amount and quality of their work.
 When employees feel trusted and have some freedom, their creativity, quality of work, and productivity go up.

 Some people argue that being in the office is the only way to be productive.
 They believe having a manager watch over you or being around coworkers makes you work better.
 There’s also a misconception that those in the office from 8 to 5 are better than those working remotely.
 These ideas can be proven wrong with good leadership.